aJIEw/GithubStars/README.md

 #### Core

 - [square / leakcanary (25000+)](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java.
-- [didi / DoraemonKit (15000+)](https://github.com/didi/DoraemonKit) - A full-featured APP ( iOS & Android ) development assistant.
-You deserve it.
-    - [eleme / UETool (3000+)](https://github.com/eleme/UETool) - Show/edit any view's attributions on the screen.
-    - [android-TopActivity (800+)](https://github.com/109021017/android-TopActivity) - A useful tool for Android Developers, which shows the package name and class name of current activity.
 - [facebook / stetho (10000+)](https://github.com/facebook/stetho) - Stetho is a debug bridge for Android applications, enabling the powerful Chrome Developer Tools and much more.
 - [logger (10000+)](https://github.com/orhanobut/logger) - Simple, pretty and powerful logger for android.
   - [JakeWharton / timber (8000+)](https://github.com/JakeWharton/timber) - A logger with a small, extensible API which provides utility on top of Android's normal Log class.